AlexHarker/AHarker_Externals/descriptors/descriptors~/Notes.md

 TO DO

 * Need to check volume compensation points (and which descriptors are level variant or not

   - variant - rms / abs / peakamp / energy / loudness / spectral peaks (levels only)
   - invariant - energy_ratio / rolloff / spectral_crest / sfm / lin + log shape / pitch / confidence / lin + log brightness / inharmonicity / roughness / noise_ratio / harmonic_ratio / foote
   - variable - flux / mkl

-* Need to check lags and other things with fftparams that have mismatch window and FFT
 * Need to investigate zero inputs and min return values (applies only to dB currently set to - 180dB suggest leave for now)
   - 0 - peak freqs / peak amps (both types) / confidence / foote / flux
-  - -180.0 (or 0 if not in dB) - rms / abs / peakamp / energy / loudness
+  - -180.0dB (or 0 if not in dB) - rms / abs / peakamp / energy / loudness
   - inf - energy_ratio / rolloff / spectral_crest / sfm / lin + log shape / pitch  / lin + log brightness / inharmonicity / roughness / noise_ratio / harmonic_ratio

+  Change are:
+  1 - foote to 0.0 for difference between silent frames 2 - pitch to inf for no pitch found

+* Need to check lags and other things with fftparams that have mismatch window and FFT

+* Need to investigate padding issues

 * Need to investigate speeds